ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/04-qc-fastq-trimming-tijs.md

 browser.
 Depending on your settings, this might be as six separate tabs in a single window or six separate browser windows.

-## Exercise
-Discuss your results with a neighbor.
-- Which sample(s) look the best in terms of per base sequence quality?
-- Which sample(s) look the worst?

 ## Decoding the other FastQC outputs
 We've now looked at quite a few "Per base sequence quality" FastQC graphs, but there are nine other graphs that we haven't talked about!
 Below we have provided a brief overview of interpretations for each of these plots.
 It's important to keep in mind